-The Oratory School was founded in Edgbaston by Blessed John Henry, Cardinal Newman 'for the education of (Catholic) boys not destined to the ecclesiastical estate.'
+The Oratory School was founded in Edgbaston by Blessed Saint John Henry Newman 'for the education of (Catholic) boys not destined to the ecclesiastical estate.'

 Perhaps because the suburbs of Birmingham were encroaching too closely, in 1922 The Oratory School moved to Caversham Park near Reading, Three years after that and less than a mile away The Oratory Preparatory School opened with just four boys at 'Rose Hill House', a Georgian-style mansion in Emmer Green.
 The first Headmaster was Father Sebastian Ritchie and by 1930 there were 30 boys.

 In 1938 ill health forced Father Ritchie's retirement and mounting financial difficulties meant that Rose Hill had to be sold and the OPS took the top floor of Caversham Park with 15 boys and Ronald Richings as Head.
 By 1940 there were over 50 boys.

 In 1941 Caversham Park was sold and The Oratory Preparatory School merged with Worth Preparatory School at a temporary wartime home at Downside.
 After only two terms The Oratory School re-established itself at Woodcote House and three cottages in Exlade Street – just opposite the front entrance – formed a school for a small number of younger boys aged 10 to 13 pending the opening of a new Prep School.

 In 1946 The Oratory Preparatory School re-opened its doors to 35 boys at the 'Old Ryde', a lovely mansion at the Branksome Park end of Poole and training runs were conducted on the beach before breakfast.
 The Headmaster was Antony Patton.
 He was succeeded by Cyril Bull and then in 1958 by Christopher 'Kit' Maude.